The King of Fighters All Star

-The King of Fighters All Star (KOFAS) was a beat 'em up action role-playing game developed by Netmarble Neo and published by Netmarble.
+The King of Fighters All Star (Note: Stylized as The King of Fighters ALLSTAR) (KOFAS) was a beat 'em up action role-playing game developed by Netmarble Neo and published by Netmarble.
 It was first released in Japan on July 26, 2018, for the iOS and Android.
 The game is a retelling of SNK's The King of Fighters games with the player being able to create their own team as they battle across multiple annual tournaments.
 It was released in English regions on October 22, 2019.
 A Microsoft Windows version is also available, starting from its beta version on February 10, 2022.
 The game ended service on October 30, 2024.

 Gameplay

 Gameplay featuring Kyo Kusanagi as playable character and Benimaru Nikaido as Striker.
 The bottom right options indicate what special moves he can perform.

 The game is a beat 'em up with elements of an action role-playing game, similar to River City Ransom and its spiritual successors River City Ransom: Underground and River City Girls.
 The player controls one character as he engages multiple enemies until reaching the boss of the stage.
 The character possesses normal techniques and special moves as well as Desperation Moves.
 The last two cannot be used consecutively as the player is given time to prepare for the next usage of the move.
 When first playing, the game offers the player a choice of the characters Kyo Kusanagi, Terry Bogard and Ryo Sakazaki.
 However, upon passing the first stage, the player can select randomly new characters developed by SNK.
 All characters carry a number of stars depending on how strong they can become and from what title they originate.
 For example, the first Kyo is his incarnation from The King of Fighters '94 but can be replaced by other incarnations of Kyo who possess more stars.
 Every time a stage is cleared, the player obtains different types of objects for multiple purposes such as increasing experience and raising stats, as well as rubies to summon more characters or restore their health.

 The game often offers alternative versions of the characters that can only be obtained through events such as Halloween versions of Yashiro Nanakase or Kula Diamond.